MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0063.md

 ---
+title: "AppSourceCop Rule AS0063"
-title: "Adding or removing a var modifier in events and external procedures is not allowed" ms.author: solsen ms.custom: na ms.date: 04/01/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+description: "Removing a var modifier on a parameter in an event is not allowed as it will break dependent extensions subscribing to it." ms.author: solsen ms.custom: na ms.date: 07/07/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na